Bruce Elving

 Bruce F. Elving (April 19, 1935 – July 24, 2011) was a publisher, FM-radio enthusiast, DXer, and college professor from Duluth, Minnesota.
 He held a bachelor's degree from the University of Minnesota-Duluth, a master's degree from Iowa State University, and a Ph.D. from Syracuse University.

 His interest in FM radio began while the technology was still in its infancy and AM was more popular.
 He was the author of the FM Atlas, a directory of FM radio stations and translators throughout the United States, Canada, and Mexico.
-FM Atlas has been published approximately every 18 months since 1971 and is currently in its 21st edition.
+FM Atlas has been published approximately every 18 months from 1971 to its 21st edition in 2010.
 Elving also published FMedia, a monthly newsletter updating the FM Atlas, compiled from Federal Communications Commission (FCC) and Canadian Radio-television and Telecommunications Commission (CRTC) data, along with information contributed by subscribers.
 Publication of FMedia began in 1987, continuing until mid-2007, when Elving announced that he was looking for a hobbyist who would take over the newsletter under new ownership.
 The publication remained out of print for several months, until Elving eventually created a multi-month issue to catch readers up with the changes in station data.
 Elving's eldest daughter, Kristine Stuart, took over FMedia in January 2008, with Elving taking on a new role of mentor and contributing editor.
-In March 2010 Kristine published the last issue of the newsletter, when it again went out of print.
+In March 2010, Kristine published the last issue of the newsletter, when it again went out of print.

 Elving was twice given the DXer of the Year award by the Association of North American Radio Clubs, first in 1973 and later in 1986.
-He had a desire to introduce others to the world of FM DXing, and the Worldwide TV-FM DX Association website includes an article by him, explaining the process.
+He wanted to introduce others to the world of FM DXing, and the Worldwide TV-FM DX Association website includes an article by him explaining the process.
 A commentary in the DX Listening Digest, June 19, 2005, listed Elving among those who had helped create today's DX hobby.
 The column referred to FM Atlas as "the FM equivalent of the NRC Log" and noted that Elving was a columnist for DXing Horizons magazine.